 Full and Partial Dentures

-Dr. Duling can provide removable dentures as well as the final restoration for implant-secured dentures.
-She will refer you to a local implant surgeon that can offer dental implant treatment before the denture is attached.
-During treatment, the surgeon will strategically place several dental implants to anchor the full or partial denture.
-Many patients may have a temporary denture placed, while the dental implants are healing and integrating with the jaw bone.
+For implant dentures, we will refer you to a local implant surgeon who can offer dental implant treatment before attaching the denture.
+The surgeon strategically places several dental implants during treatment to anchor the full or partial denture.
+Many patients may have a temporary denture placed while the dental implants heal and integrate with the jaw bone.

 Removable Vs. Implant-Secured Dentures

-FAQs about Dentures
+FAQs About Dentures

 How many visits does it take to get dentures?

-Where should dentures be kept overnight?
+Where should I keep my dentures overnight?

 How many hours a day can I wear my dentures?

-How long does it take to get used to dentures?
+How long does it take to adjust to dentures?

-Getting used to dentures will differ from patient to patient.
+Adjusting to dentures will differ from patient to patient.
 Most denture wearers report that it takes one to two months to acclimate to having them in.
 After consistent use, they will eventually feel completely normal.

 Schedule a Dental Appointment